lenage/crowdsale-contracts/README.md

 ## 6. Join the conversation

 * Learn more about DataBroker DAO at — https://databrokerdao.com
-* Join Slack channel at — https://slack.databrokerdao.com/
-* Join DataBroker DAO Telegram channel at — https://t.me/databrokerdao
+* Join our chat at — https://chat.databrokerdao.com/
 * Find DataBroker DAO on Facebook at — https://www.facebook.com/DataBrokerDAO/
 * Follow DataBroker DAO on Twitter at — https://twitter.com/DataBrokerDAO